brian-j-smith/Mamba.jl/doc/samplers/amwg.rst

 		* ``sigma`` : initial standard deviations for the univariate normal proposal distributions.
 		* ``logf`` : function to compute the log-transformed density (up to a normalizing constant) at ``v.value``.
 		* ``adapt`` : whether to adaptively update the proposal distribution.
-		* ``batchsize`` : number of samples that must be accumulated before applying an adaptive update to the proposal distributions.
+		* ``batchsize`` : number of samples that must be newly accumulated before applying an adaptive update to the proposal distributions.
 		* ``target`` : a target acceptance rate for the adaptive algorithm.

 	**Value**

-		Returns ``v`` updated with the simulated values and associated tuning parameters.
+		Returns ``v`` updated with simulated values and associated tuning parameters.

 	**Example**